SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 1. An app creator (an enterprise or Independent Software Vendor-ISV) builds an app that uses SharePoint Embedded containers
     - App created in Microsoft Entra ID
-    - Container Type creation requested and ContainerTypeID received to develop app
+    - Container Type creation requested and ContainerTypeID received to develop the app
 1. A subscriber (Consuming Tenant) installs the app into a Microsoft 365 tenant
 1. The app instantiates a container
 1. The app uses Graph APIs to manage files and folders (DriveItems) in the Container (Drive)
-1. The app can link to the webUrl property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
+1. The app can link to the `webUrl` property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
 1. The Consuming Tenant security and compliance (S & C) admins can now run Microsoft 365 S & C workflows against the container

 ### App-Only vs Delegated